Tony Brown (basketball)

 Anthony William Brown (born July 29, 1960) is an American professional basketball coach and former player.
 He formerly played in the NBA and internationally after a collegiate career with the Arkansas Razorbacks.
 Brown served as the interim head coach of the Brooklyn Nets in 2016.

 Playing career

-The New Jersey Nets selected Brown in the fourth round of the 1982 NBA Draft as the 82nd overall pick.
-He played for nine NBA teams in seven seasons and also played in the CBA and overseas with Reggio Emilia in Italy from 1992 to 1994.
+The New Jersey Nets selected Brown in the fourth round of the 1982 NBA draft as the 82nd overall pick.
+He played for nine NBA teams in seven seasons and also played in the Continental Basketball Association (CBA) and overseas with Reggio Emilia in Italy from 1992 to 1994.
+Brown was selected to the CBA All-Defensive Second Team in 1983.